Dennis-Sepulveda/blockchain-development-guide/README.md

 **How do I compile and deploy my first contract?**

 In order to compile and deploy our first smart contract, we will use the Remix IDE which is a website where we can write smart contracts, compile them and deploy them on a local instance of the EVM.
 We can also interact with the local deployed smart contract to test out its functionality.
 To deploy our simple counter contract, go to [Remix](https://remix.ethereum.org/), add a new file in the contracts directory, name it `Counter.sol`, and copy-paste the code in the [counter example](https://solidity-by-example.org/first-app/).
-Now click on the second icon from the top in the selection bar on the left, it is the logo of the Solidity programming language and it symbolizes the Solidity compiler in Remix.
+Now click on the second icon from the bottom in the selection bar on the left, it is the logo of the Solidity programming language and it symbolizes the Solidity compiler in Remix.
 In the compiler dropdown select 0.8.10 which is the Solidity version in our smart contract and click "Compile Counter.sol".
 After you have compiled your contract click on the third icon from the top, it should have the "Deploy & Run Transactions" name.
 Click "Deploy".
 After you have deployed, you should see a list item with "> COUNTER AT 0x....
 (MEMORY).
 You've successfully compiled and deployed your first smart contract!
 Now that you have it deployed, you can interact with it by calling the `inc()` or `dec()` functions to increase or decrease the value of the `count` variable.
 You can call the `get()` function to retrieve the value of the `count` variable.

 ![remix](./images/remix.png)